![]() |

 your procedure.
 Use the past tense. ("The apparatus was set up as

 indicated.
 The length of the rod was determined...etc.")
-Avoid using the
+Although it is

 CLICK HERE to view a model lab report diagram and procedure.
 (E) OBSERVATIONS (or DATA) will vary from experiment to experiment.
 It is important